 Implement network segmentation

-Network segmentation is an important architecture pattern to help secure your CDE and connected systems, as described by the PCI SSC supplemental guide on network segmentation.
+Network segmentation is an important architecture pattern to help secure your CDE and connected systems, as described by the PCI SSC supplemental guide on network segmentation (PDF).
 When implemented properly, network segmentation narrows your assessment scope by removing network routes that untrusted systems might use to access your CDE or its connected components.
 Define only the routes needed to allow communication between trusted components.
 When untrusted systems don't have a route by which to send or receive packets from trusted systems, the untrusted systems are out-of-scope and can't impact the security of your in-scope components.

 To implement network segmentation, place your CDE in a dedicated Virtual Private Cloud (VPC) with VPC Service Controls enabled.
 Create this VPC in custom mode to ensure that no extraneous subnets or routes are created that might enable default access to trusted networks.
 Implement organization policy constraints to make sure that this VPC cannot be shared with other projects, and can only be peered with other trusted networks.